-Conflicts are inevitable, even in the mostengaged of workplaces.
+Conflicts are inevitable, even in the most engaged of workplaces.
 Regardless of the source of the conflict, if they are left unresolved, conflicts can quickly impact employee morale and productivity.
-This article will cover the basic team conflict management skills that you should practice, as well as several common situations and how you should approach them.
+This article will cover a few conflict management examples and the basic conflict management skills you should practice to resolve them.

-It’s important to practice the following skills in conflict resolution:
+It’s important to practice the following skills when resolving team conflict in the workplace:

 Create a healthy culture.
 Treat everyone in your team fairly and equally, provide them with praise and recognition, and be open and honest at all times.